 - When adding a new co-Principal Investigator (co-PI), and

-- When changing a Principal Investigator or co-PI.
+- When there is a change in Principal Investigator or co-PI.

 As part of the Biographical Sketch and Current and Pending (Other) Support Disclosure submission, NSF requires certification that covered individuals are not participants of Malign Foreign Talent Recruitment Programs (MFTRPs).
 Additionally, all Principal Investigators and co-Principal Investigators must certify annually that they are not participating in MFTRPs.
 Learn more in Vice Chancellor Wakamoto's announcement.